berylcczhang/TEST/doc/sphinx/cloudy.rst

 #.
 The cloudy_slug output will contain output line luminosities only
    if the cloudy input file contains a ``save last line list emergent absolute column`` command.
 See :ref:`ssec-cloudy-output`.
 #.
+The cloudy_slug output will contain output physical conditions and
+   dimensionless values only if the cloudy input file contains a ``save last hydrogen conditions`` command.
+See :ref:`ssec-cloudy-output`.
+#.
 If any other outputs are produced by the input file, they will
    neither be processed nor moved, deleted, or otherwise changed by the cloudy_slug script.